-Just before bedtime the other night these three words came out of my oldest son, “I hate school.”
+Just before bedtime these three words came matter-of-factly from my oldest son, “I hate school.”
 He’s in 2nd grade.

-My two sons really are excelling in school, in their schoolwork, friendships, and relationships with their teachers.
-In the last few months though I’ve seen some weariness creep in as they realize school is something they’ve got to do nearly every day for 10+ more years!
+My two sons are excelling in school – in their schoolwork, friendships, and relationships with their teachers.
+In the last few months though I’ve seen some weariness creep in as they realize school is something they’ll do nearly every day for 10+ more years!

-So what do you do when they just don’t want to go?
+So what do I do when they don’t want to go?